SushrithKbtech/1Pharmacy_DB_Hackathon/README.md

 At this point, your database is ready but empty.

 ### Step 3: Import the Dataset
-Back in VS Code terminal, run:
+Back in VS Code terminal,
+First, set your database connection string:
+For Windows:
+$env:DB_DSN = "dbname=pharmacy user=postgres password=yourpassword host=localhost port=5432"
+For Mac:
+export DB_DSN="dbname=pharmacy user=postgres password=yourpassword host=localhost port=5432"

+Then run:
 python import_data.py

 This will read JSON files from the data/ folder.